mustafasaber36/GCP-Final-Task/README.md

 Deploying Python App on GKE Created by Terraform
 # Deploy Python App on GCP Using Kubernetes
 ## The Used Tools
- - Terraform , Docker , Kubernetes
+ - Terraform , Docker , Kubernetes , GCP

 ## The Provisioned Infastructure: